 - Make the most of merit-based aid.
 This may mean that your child is not able to attend a top tier school, but that’s okay.

 - Don’t discount European degrees.
 European degrees have more government support and lower operating costs and are often shorter than American degrees.

 - Consider the transfer tactic.
 For example, a child can attend a community college for two years before transferring to a four-year school.

 - Time contributions from grandparents and other family members appropriately.
 This money should be given on a yearly basis after a bill has been sent from a university or it should be given after a degree has been completed in order to pay off student loans.

 - Think about how to knock a year off of a degree.
 For example, some students load up on AP classes in high school to cut a year of college.

-- Consider in state tuition.
-In state tuition will almost always be cheaper than out of state or private tuition.
+- Consider in-state tuition.
+In the state, tuition will almost always be cheaper than out of state or private tuition.

 - Will your child qualify for an academic discount?
 Many university employees get significant discounts if their children attend that institution.